Julian-Ragland/ELK-Stack-Cloud-Monitoring-System/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+The machines on the internal network are not exposed to the Public Internet.

 Only the Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

 - IP ADDRESS: 172.90.6.190

 Machines within the network can only be accessed by Jumpbox

-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+The Elk VM was accessible via SSH from my jumpbox provisioner as well as my web 1,2 & 3 web servers, which actively send data to it via ports 9200 & 5601.

-The Elk VM was accessible via ssh from my jumpbox provisioner as well as my web 1,2 & 3 web servers, which actively send data to it via ports 9200 & 5601.
 IP Address 10.0.0.7

 A summary of the access policies in place can be found in the table below.